Every manager in the car industry is aware of this:

 Many of the approximately 12 million jobs in the European car industry (according to ACEA) will be lost.
 The population in Europe is shrinking.
 Sales figures have been declining in Europe for years.
 Electric platforms require fewer parts and less time to assemble.
 And the competition in China is gaining market share.

-In the next few years, the last “boomers” (1946-1964) in the automotive industry will retire and their positions will no longer be filled.
+In the coming years, the last "boomers" (1946-1964) in the automotive industry will retire and their jobs will no longer be filled.

-A “socially acceptable shrinkage” in installments has begun.
+A "socially responsible shrinkage" in installments has begun.

 Early retirement does not fit into the knowledge economy.

-“Socially responsible downsizing through early retirement” was a mechanism used in the coal and steel industry in the 1980s.
-Jobs were cut and physically hard-working steelworkers and miners were retired earlier.
+"Socially responsible downsizing through early retirement" was a mechanism in the coal and steel industry in the 1980s.
+Jobs were cut and physically hard-working steelworkers and miners were relieved earlier.

 This does not work in the restructuring of the car industry.

-- The car industry is too big to “push away” this shrinkage.
+• The car industry is too big to "push away" this shrinkage.
 12 million employees are equivalent to the population of Belgium, Greece or Sweden.
-The importance of the automotive industry for economic performance and social wealth in Europe is correspondingly high.
+The importance of the car industry for economic performance and social wealth in Europe is correspondingly high.

-- With a life expectancy of 80+ years and increasing every year, they have a 20+ year period of life ahead of them that not only needs to be financed, but also filled with meaning and social inclusion.
-The US is currently led by a generation of politicians older than 75.
+• With a life expectancy of 80+ years and life expectancy increasing every year, there is a 20+ year period of life ahead of them that not only needs to be financed, but also filled with meaning and social inclusion.
+The US is currently being led by a generation of politicians older than 75.
 Henry Kissinger traveled to China for foreign policy talks when he was over 100 years old.
 We should realistically assume that managers still have +/- 30 productive years ahead of them after they leave the company.

-- This creates a period of life that needs to be financed and filled with meaning and social integration.
-Studies on longevity, e.g. in Okinawa, show a clear connection between binding social integration and life expectancy.
-“He who rests, rusts”.
+• This creates a period of life that needs to be financed and filled with meaning and social integration.
+Studies on longevity, e.g. in Okinawa, show a clear correlation between binding social integration and life expectancy.
+"He who rests, rusts".
 Or: those who retire have less to live for.

-Everyone should think carefully about and evaluate the idea of gainful employment followed by a passive pension.
-Those who no longer play will be removed from the playing field.
+Everyone should carefully consider and evaluate the idea of gainful employment followed by a passive pension.
+Those who no longer play are removed from the playing field.
 The upside-down age pyramid tells us that society cannot afford this.

 Early retirement for healthy 60-year-old managers is not sustainable.

-The contradiction between lost economic output, the expected passivity of being a pensioner and the unused potential of the suddenly inactive could not be greater.
+The contradiction between lost economic output, the expected passivity of retirement and the unused performance potential of the suddenly inactive could not be greater.

 However, extending the employment contract is not a solution either.